56 pointsby todsacerdotia month ago2 comments

 I also know zig build system really well but learning cmake now.
 I might have used zig too if I had to build something right now

-• ginko3 hours ago
+• wakawaka28a month ago